 Next up, Far Cry 6 just came out earlier this month, and we ran a bunch of Far Cry 6 benchmarks.
 The GeForce Now version doesn't allow the use of ray tracing or HD textures, for now, so we just used the ultra preset.
 Performance this time was quite a bit closer, with the RTX 3080 achieving 95 fps locally while the GeForce now ran at 78 fps.
 That's still 22% faster, and based on our GPU benchmarks hierarchy, we'd say the RTX 3080 tier in GeForce Now performs more like an RTX 3070 than a 3080 (or maybe RTX 3070 Ti in some cases).
 Except you have triple the VRAM amount.

-The colors and saturation of the GeForce Now screenshot are again different from the locally captured frame, which is a bit interesting.
+The colors and saturation of the GeForce Now screenshot are again different from the locally captured frame, which is a bit interesting (see how to take screenshots in Windows).
 Most likely some of that comes from the video stream compression, though it could just be variations in the lighting for a particular benchmark run.
 We don't see these differences in the other two games, though.

 As with Valhalla, the streamed version of Far Cry 6 looks a bit fuzzy around the edges.
 There's a loss of detail on the street, sidewalk, and walls, and you can really see the blurriness in the leaves on the trees as well as in the balcony railing (roughly in the center of the screenshot).
 This is all thanks to the heavy video stream compression that's required to send the data over the internet.
 The fact that all of this happens with relatively minimal latency (more on that below) is quite impressive, even if the image quality ultimately suffers.